-Setting Up a Headphone Mix for Your Recording Session
+Setting Up a Headphone Mix

 One of the things that separate a good engineer from a great one is the quality of the headphone mix that he or she provides for their musicians.
 Do a session with one of the A-listers, and you’ll be surprised at just how much time is spent on the headphones, even if the musicians have the capability of setting their own mix up for themselves.
 Why?
 A happy musician or singer means a better performance.
 So, here are a number of things to consider when creating your next headphone mix, especially as it pertains to singers.